mighty-gerbils/gerbil/doc/reference/interface.md

 # Interfaces

-THe `:std/interface` module provides an implementation of Go-style interfaces.
+The `:std/interface` module provides an implementation of Go-style interfaces.

 Interfaces declare the methods that an object must implement and